javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 alert( color ); // #FF7F00
 ```

 `COLOR_ORANGE` is much easier to understand and remember than `"#FF7F00"`.
 Also it is much easier to make a typo in `"#FF7F00"` than in `COLOR_ORANGE`.

-Finally, that makes the code more readable.
-[/smart]
+Such uppercased name is only used for constants that are "hard-coded" (written in the code before its execution).

+An example of the opposite is a constant which value is calculated basing on a webpage content or a user input.

 ## Name things right

-And there's one more thing.
+We're almost done with the initial understanding of variables, but there's one more thing.

 Please name the variables sensibly.

 Variable naming is one of the most important and complex skills in programming.
 Just looking at variable names can obviously show which code is written by a beginner and which by an experienced guru.

-In the real project, most of time is spent on modifying and extending the existing code, rather than writing something completely torn-off and new.
+In the real project, most of time is spent on modifying and extending the existing code, rather than writing something completely torn-off of the current base.

 And when we return to the code after some time of absence, it's much easier to find the information that is well-labelled.
 Or, in other words, when the variables are named right.